Peerapatth/Peerapatth/README.md

 ## 🚀 About Me

-- 🎓 Studying Computer Engineering at KMUTT.
+- 🎓 Computer Engineering at KMUTT.
 - 💻 Passionate about software development and UX/UI design.
 - 🌱 Currently learning and exploring new technologies